-Discretionary Portfolio Management uses Morgan Stanley Capital International ("MSCI") data to exclude industries that are deemed harmful in maintaining sound ESG risk management, which are generally in accordance with DB Group-wide exclusion policies.
-In addition, all of the portfolio's underlying securities must have a minimum MSCI ESG rating in line with new regulations on sustainability preferences.
-Discretionary Portfolio Management includes attributes that align the instrument selection within its mandates to the regulatory defined sustainability characteristics and an ESG offering is provided across the main regions.
-The flagship Strategic Asset Allocation product has transitioned to incorporate the defined ESG criteria since August 2022;

-- Funds on PB's advisory list, identified by the Funds research team in the Global Investment Group, must meet minimum requirements to be considered as an ESG fund.
-The funds must have a qualifying ESG strategy and meet a minimum MSCI ESG rating and be aligned to defined sustainability regulations within the applicable region.
-Additional due diligence is carried out to determine a subset of "dedicated" ESG funds which are actively promoted in advisory processes as ESG funds and are included in sustainable volumes.
-Regulatory thresholds in the EU and stricter criteria for categorising a product as sustainable came into effect as of August 2022, resulting in the number of ESG funds meeting the defined criteria on PB's recommended lists reducing year on year in 2022 to 34 ESG dedicated mutual funds (2021: 72 mutual funds); and - Third-party green bonds in the investment portfolios of PB's clients are considered ESG if the green bonds meet all four core components of the International Capital Market Association's Green Bond Principles.
-These components set out guidelines for the instrument to be considered green, which includes the use of proceeds, disclosure of the process for project evaluation and selection, the management of the proceeds and annual reporting on allocations.
+- Discretionary portfolio management uses Morgan Stanley Capital International ("MSCI") data to exclude certain industries in accordance with the DB Group's group wide ESG exclusion policies and the portfolios' underlying securities must have a minimum MSCI ESG rating; in line with regional regulatory requirements, discretionary portfolio management also includes attributes that align the instrument selection within its mandates to the regulatory defined sustainability characteristics; discretionary portfolio management offers ESG solutions across the main regions and in 2023 sales efforts were also increased for the DB ESG Fixed Income product in response to client demand for the asset-class. - Funds on PB's advisory list are assessed by the Funds Research team in the Global Investment Group to check if they meet minimum requirements to be considered as an ESG fund; ESG funds must have a qualifying ESG strategy, meet a minimum MSCI ESG rating, and align to defined sustainability regulations within the applicable region; additional due diligence is carried out to determine the intentionality of the ESG strategy of the fund before it is actively promoted in advisory processes as ESG; in 2023, the Funds Research team continued its efforts to increase the number of ESG funds available through active search for viable offerings in sub asset classes, as well as defining an approach to classify exchange-traded funds as ESG; the number of ESG funds meeting the defined criteria on PB's recommended lists were increased to 56 mutual funds, and 118 exchange-traded funds (2022: 34 mutual funds, 0 exchange-traded funds). - Third-party green bonds in the investment portfolios of PB's clients are considered ESG if the green bonds meet all four core components of the International Capital Market Association's Green Bond Principles.
+These components set out guidelines for the instrument to be considered green, which includes the use of proceeds, disclosure of the process for project evaluation and selection, the management of the proceeds and annual reporting on allocations. - Alternative products classification criteria were implemented in 2023, with the first ESG Alternative Fund offered in the first quarter; the classification of Alternatives follows the defined minimum standards described for funds with additional due diligence carried out to determine the intentionality of the ESG strategy of the product before it is actively promoted in advisory processes as ESG and included in the sustainable volumes.